Area Status: Open

 Recreation opportunities abound throughout the grassland.
 Visitors can enjoy activities such as hiking, hunting, camping, horseback riding, photography, and backpacking.
 See Activities section below for detailed descriptions.
 Some points of interest to visit while on the grassland include: Iron Springs creek, the Horseshoe Hills, Old Bridges, Owego Pioneer Cemetery, and an Old Fire Lookout Tower.

 The grassland is located in eastern Ransom and western Richland counties, about 12 miles (19km) east of the city of Lisbon.
 The grassland is administered by the Forest Service as part of the Dakota Prairie Grasslands from the Supervisor’s office in Bismarck, North Dakota.
 The local Sheyenne Ranger District office is located in Lisbon, North Dakota.

-Other places of interest in the vicinity of the Sheyenne National Grassland:
+Other places of interest in the vicinity of Sheyenne National Grassland include:

-In the heart of the Sheyenne National Grassland is the town of McLeod, North Dakota.
-Visitors can learn about the area’s history, including some of the Grassland’s history in the McLeod Museum Complex.
-The museum complex includes the Presbyterian Church built in 1909; the Soo Line Depot; a homestead house built in the late 1800’s; and a one-room school house which operated from 1904-2002.
+The town of McLeod, North Dakota.
+Visitors can learn about the area’s history, including some of the Grassland’s history at the McLeod Museum Complex.
+The museum complex includes a Presbyterian Church built in 1909, the Soo Line Depot, a homestead house built in the late 1800s, and a one-room school house which operated from 1904-2002.
 McLeod is located three miles south of Highway 27 on County Road 54 or 149th Avenue SE.